-About YOU: A driven and passionate professional hoping to work with an inspiring, dynamic team of leading human rights workers.
-Collaborative and hard-working, the candidate will have exceptional leadership skills, and the ability to support responsible growth of an office, and take HAI’s successful programming to the next level.
-This person has extensive management experience in diverse and challenging environments.
+About YOU: A driven and passionate mid- to late-career professional hoping to manage an inspiring, dynamic team of leading human rights workers.
+Collaborative, hard-working, and visionary, the CD will have exceptional leadership skills and the ability to grow an office and take HAI’s successful programming to the next level.
+This person has experience living and working in hardship countries.
+The ideal CD has strong English writing skills, speaks Spanish, and has management experience in diverse and challenging environments.

 Essential Duties and Responsibilities:

 This is not an exhaustive list of duties.
 The need for flexibility is required and the incumbent is expected to carry out any other related duties that are within the employee’s skills and capabilities whenever reasonably instructed.

 Collaborate with Chicago-based senior management to develop a long-term country strategy to guide and inform future program development initiatives